zkniebel/SitecoreDXG-Docs/how-to/creating-a-custom-completion-handler.md

 # Creating a Custom Completion Handler

 While SitecoreDXG generates documentation for you, what do you do with the documentation once generation has completed is entirely up to you.
-SitecoreDXG supports the execution of one or more completion handlers after successful generation, and ships with an example, _helloWorld_, completion handler to help you create handlers of your own.
+SitecoreDXG supports the execution of one or more completion handlers after successful generation, and ships with an example completion handler, _helloWorld_, and a practical completion handler, [_AWS S3 Deploy_](/getting-started/using-sitecoredxg/using-the-provided-aws-s3-deploy-completion-handler.md), to help you create handlers of your own.

+Completion Handlers can be self-contained modules, in that they can have their own _package.json_ files and their own local dependencies without having to modify the SitecoreDXG Generation Service's _package.json_ file in any way.
+If a _package.json_ file is detected for a completion handler, the completion handler module and its dependencies are automatically installed immediately before the SitecoreDXG Generation Service when calling `npm install` in the SitecoreDXG Generation Service's root.

 It is expected that users will want to write their own and/or customize existing completion handlers for their specific use-cases, and it is assumed that completion handlers will be the most widely-customized piece of SitecoreDXG.
 For this reason, creating and customizing completion handlers is meant to be as low-effort and straightforward a task as possible, to enable you to use your generated output in whatever way you see fit.